ramigs/nuxt-fauna-article/nuxt-fauna.md

 touch .env
 ```

-Paste the generated key right after the variable's name:
+Add the environment variable `FAUNA_ADMIN_KEY` and paste the generated key right
+after the variable's name:

 ```
-FAUNA_ADMIN=
+FAUNA_ADMIN_KEY=
 ```

-"From here, we just need to access `process.env.FAUNA_SERVER_KEY` in order to access the right local
+From here, we just need to reference `process.env.FAUNA_ADMIN_KEY` to access the
-environment variables.
+key from within our code.

 Let's create a function that handles a client connection to Fauna: